Vaccinated travellers will no longer need a molecular COVID-19 test to get into Canada

 Vaccinated travellers will no longer need a molecular COVID-19 test to enter Canada starting Feb.
-28 because the COVID-19 situation in Canada has improved, the federal health minister announced Tuesday.
+28, which comes as sunny news to some business groups and travellers looking forward to a March break getaway.

-Travellers can instead opt for a rapid antigen test approved by the country in which it is purchased.
-However, Minister Jean-Yves Duclos said rapid tests will have to be administered by a laboratory or health care entity.
+Rather than a molecular test, travellers can instead opt for a rapid antigen test approved by the country in which it is purchased, federal Health Minister Jean-Yves Duclos announced Tuesday.
+However rapid tests will have to be administered by a laboratory, health care or telehealth provider.

-Unvaccinated children travelling with vaccinated adults who come to Canada will no longer have to isolate from school or daycare for 14 days.

 Some fully vaccinated travellers might still be randomly selected for a molecular test at the airport, but they will not be required to quarantine while they wait for the result.